nickjj/dotfiles/README.md

 ### 🛠 Make it your own

 If you just ran the install script and haven't done so already please close your terminal and open a new one.
+If you've set up GUI mode with Arch Linux you'll want to reboot too.

 There's a few ways to customize these dotfiles ranging from forking this repo to customizing [install-config](./install-config.example) which is git ignored.
-The second option lets you adjust which packages and programming languages get installed as well as configure a number of other things.
+The second option lets you adjust which packages and programming languages get installed as well as configure a number of other things without forking this project.

 Before you start customizing other files, please take a look at the [personalization question in the FAQ](#how-to-personalize-these-dotfiles).